Phase 2

 For non-verified deforestation-and conversion-free volumes:

-• How many hectares of forest or natural ecosystems have been converted within the past year, five years and/or subsequent to the company’s cut-off date (if specified), as relevant to region and context, disaggregated by legality of conversion, biome, vegetation type, and/or HCV status?
+• How many hectares of forest or natural ecosystems have been converted within the past year, five years and/or subsequent to the company’s cut-off date (if specified), as relevant to region and context, disaggregated by legality of conversion, biome, vegetation type, and/or HCV (High Conservation Value) status?

 • How many hectares of land have not been assessed for deforestation or conversion?